Information-Theoretic Policy Learning from Partial Observations with Fully Informed Decision Makers: Conclusion

 \section{Conclusion}

-In this work we discussed two strategies to extract a control policy from a single or multiple partial observation sequences.

-An interesting feature of our approach is that we can process the measurements directly into a control policy.
-We envision applications in imitation learning and learning by demonstration in particular but also transfer learning.
-To justify the latter statement we emphasize that it is not required that the system dynamics for which the policy is reconstructed must be the same as the system dynamics underlying the demonstrations.
-This would allow for example to reconstruct certain behavioural features demonstrated by a human with a robot that exhibits a different morphology.
+In this work we {formalized the problem of Imitation from Partial Observations} and discussed two novel strategies to treat the Imitation from Observations problem from a single or multiple partial observations sequences.
+We have set-up a Behavioural Cloning approach based on the probabilistic graph model in Fig. \ref{fig:CHMM}.
+By reformulating the problem as an information-theoretic Moment projection, the strategy could be generalised to multiple observations sequences.
+Treatment of the reciprocal Information projection yielded a sibling solution to the imitation problem. {Comparison with recent work on distribution matching tailored to Imitation Learning (from Observations) illustrates that our work can be classified as a distribution matching method for Imitation from Partial Observations.}

+Further investigation illustrated that both policy learning methods can also be interpreted as a form of Inverse Reinforcement Learning using a specific choice for the cost model and using entropy regularization to bias the inferred policy on some prior policy probability. {Provided that the policies can also be seen as specific instances of entropy regularized Markov Decision Processes, it should be possible to add auxiliary features to the student's policy by extending the cost model with additional terms that reflect specific behaviour.}

+Specialization of our results to Linear-Gaussian models provided an explicit backward recursive calculation procedure to infer the desired policy distributions which was verified empirically. {Preliminary sufficient conditions for which these procedures will yield feasible solutions were given leaning on classical estimation and control theory.
+A more detailed analysis is still required to determine necessary conditions.}

-In future work it would be interesting to extend the treatment to nonlinear probabilistic state-space models as well as to further explore the theoretical connection with the generic representation learning problem.
+In future work it would also be interesting to extend the treatment to nonlinear probabilistic state-space models as well and to further explore the theoretical connection with the generic representation learning problem where neither the transition and/or the emission model are known.